ALCHElVlY/cod-squad-bot/README.md

 ## Built With

-Here are any frameworks/libraries used in HLN-A's development.
+Here are any frameworks/libraries used in Squad Bot's development.
 * [MongoDB](#)
 * [Express.js](#)
 * [Node.JS](https://nodejs.org/en/)